Chris-Anthony/group-projects-yu-lab-project/CellRanger_scripts.md

 ### *Authors:* Alyx Gray, Chris Chua, & Matt Chang

-#### *Brief background on sequencing data*

-Tissue was from the olfactory epithelium of a 10-day old mouse.
-10X Chromium version 2 was used.

 #### *Trimming R1 by one nucleotide base*

 Read 1 contained the cell barcode (C) and the unique molecular identifier (UMI) (U).
 There is a 16-nucleotide cell barcode and a 10-nucleotide UMI, situated as such: